-Changes to the Transmission Owners' systems due to a Supplemental Project are included in both PJM and Transmission Owners planning models for the applicable reliability studies conducted outside the Attachment M-3 Process.
-The Transmission Owners' planning of Supplemental Projects follows the sequence of steps set out in OATT, Attachment M-3.
-PJM-will include in the activities associated with the model development for the next year's RTEP, which begins in September (as outlined above for the 18-month RTEP cycle), those-Supplemental Projects included in the Local Plans submitted for incorporation into the PJM-planning model in the July timeframe.
-Additionally, as part of those activities as part of the review of Supplemental Projects, PJM will determine if the Supplemental Projects might eliminate a baseline violation identified in the RTEP processes which may be in progress.
+Committees.not adversely impact the reliability of the Transmission System, the proposed Supplemental Project may be integrated into the RTEP base case.
+In this way these TO initiated projects will be-, Supplemental Projects are subject to the samesimilar, open, transparent and participatory PJM committee activities as PJM initiated projects (, as are PJM RTEP Projects (comprising Regional RTEP Projects and Subregional RTEP Projects; see discussion of TEAC and Subregional RTEP Committee.)Committees).
+As part of the review of Supplemental Projects, PJM will determine if the Supplemental Projects might eliminate a baseline violation identified in the RTEP processes which may be in progress.
 PJM will also apprise the relevant Transmission Owner if an RTEP Project is identified which might alleviate the need for a Supplemental Project.
 Any changes to the need associated with a Supplemental Project or baseline project will also be discussed with the PJM stakeholders.